connervieira/Sentry/README.md

 ### Simple

 Sentry is designed intentionally with simplicity in mind.
-All of it's dependencies come pre-installed on the vast majority of Linux distributions, making it easy to install, and difficult to configure incorrectly.
+All of it's minimum dependencies come pre-installed on the vast majority of Linux distributions, making it easy to install, and difficult to configure incorrectly.
+Optional dependencies can be installed to add features and functionality.

 ### Extensible